Another Word For SCARED

 petrified

-Adjective : Having undergone the process of petrification (transformation into a stony substance).
+Adjective : Having undergone the process of petrification (transformation into a stony substance); turned to stone.

 Adjective : Extremely afraid.